1. Understand what should be in your disclosure

 - forensic reports

 The Crown must give you a copy of everything they have that is relevant to your case, unless the information is privileged.
-“Privileged” means the information is confidential and can't be shared or used at .
+“Privileged” means the information is confidential and cannot be shared or used at .
 For example, communication between a lawyer and their client or between a doctor and patient is privileged.

 Crown Screening Form